Pressure Cooker vs. Slow Cooker: What’s the Difference?

 electric pressure cooker

 An electric pressure cooker, such as Instant Pot, looks similar to a slow cooker, but the width is much smaller.
-These models plug into an outlet and have touchscreen panel controls that help you to set it and forget it.
+These models plug into an outlet and have touchscreen panel controls that help you set it and forget it.

 Best Pressure Cooker